 One of the most important ways we have of replenishing and strengthening the population of microorganisms inside of us is by eating living foods, also called fermented foods.
 Fermentation is as old as humanity.
-The process transforms our food, preserving it and making it more nutritious and digestible.
+The process transforms what we eat, preserving it and making it more nutritious and digestible.
 The food then transforms us.

-Around the world, fermented foods are prized for their contribution to good health and long life.
-Our modern American culture, however, has lost much of its connection to these foods and its appreciation of their many benefits.
+Around the world, fermentation is prized for its contribution to good health and long life.
+Our modern American culture, however, has lost much of its connection to fermented foods and its appreciation of their many benefits.
 Living fermented foods can be hard to come by, and where they are still found, we often don’t recognize them or value their importance.

 Put simply, living fermented foods matter.
 They have the potential to impact our well being in such a significant way that they are worth getting to know.
 They're also worth appreciating for their power to support a level of good health that is vibrant, deep, and lasting.